Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Exclude many to one relationships from outgoing edit relations.
 * Updated some deprecated SPDX license identifiers in composer file.
 * Fixed typo in pending content listener.
+* Generate inline usage redirect in form handler only if needed.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.1).

 ## ModuleStudio 1.3.0 (Feb 1, 2018)